hbisneto/SimpleCalculator/README.md

 #

-Copyright © 2022 Heitor Bisneto.
+Copyright © 2022 Heitor.
 All rights reserved.